airinnadaa27/PBI-Kimia-Farma/README.md

-# Project Based Internship Big Data Analytics Kimia Farma
+# 📊Project Based Internship Big Data Analytics Kimia Farma

 ## 📌Program Description
 This project analyzes the business performance of Kimia Farma from 2020 to 2023 as part of a data analytics internship.
 Using SQL in BigQuery, multiple datasets were cleaned, joined, and transformed into a single analytical table.
 The final output is an interactive dashboard in Looker Studio showing metrics like net sales, profit, and customer ratings across branches and provinces.